Listening & Speaking: Goals, Objectives and Learning Outcomes

 By the end of the program, the students will be able to:

-• use a wide range of vocabulary relevant to the text.
+• use a wide range of vocabulary relevant to the topic,

-• use examples, specific facts, and anecdotes to strengthen their opinion.
+• use arguments, examples, specific facts, and anecdotes to strengthen their opinion,

 • write a response identifying the main ideas and key points of a reading and a listening text.

-*A response is at the upper-intermediate level and expected to contain between 150-225 word
+*A response is at the upper-intermediate level and expected to contain between 150-225 words.

 Goal